Aboriginal land, native title and heritage

 Mabo v Queensland (No 2) [1992] HCA 23;

-The Mabo decision constituted a revolution in Australian property law.
-Subsequent key decisions include:
+Mabo decision constituted a revolution in Australian property law.
+The Commonwealth Government’s response to the

 - In Wik Peoples v Queensland (1996) 187 CLR 1 the High Court held that non-exclusive native title may coexist with pastoral leases, since leases of this kind do not grant exclusive possession.
 Likewise non-exclusive native title may coexist with mining leases (Western Australia v Ward [2002] HCA 28; (2002) 213 CLR 1).
 In each case the exercise of native title rights must yield to the exercise of rights under the lease.